fly-hiring/support-engineer-work-sample/README.md

 # Support Engineer Technical Challenge

 The first part of the hiring process is a technical challenge.
-We've provided the starter project in two different languages and frameworks - one using Elixir / Phoenix, and another using Python / Django.
-Feel free to pick whichever one you feel more comfortable with.
+We've provided the starter project using Elixir + [Phoenix Framework](https://www.phoenixframework.org/).

-We want you to do two things with either starter project in this repository:
+We want you to do two things with the starter project in this repository:

 1. Deploy it to Fly.io
 1. Show a table with some information about the underlying [Fly Machine](https://fly.io/docs/machines/) that the app is running on